krypt0k1/CryptographyProjects/README.md

      ![image-2024-5-14_17-46-33](https://github.com/krypt0k1/CryptographyProjects/assets/111711434/641fd8df-7e5f-4d5c-ae0e-3d532a581c0a)

 5 . codesign.py
    - [codsign](https://github.com/krypt0k1/CryptographyProjects/blob/main/codesign.py) is a simple Flask API application to use with the nShield Container Option pack.
-Allows containerized Python programs to access the HSM using the python-pkcs11 module via   cknfast.dll (Entrust PCKS#11 dll).
-Designed to sign files using a GET request (can be done with curl).
+Allows containerized Python programs to access the Hardware Security Module (HSM) using the python-pkcs11 module via libcknfast.so/cknfast.dll (Entrust PCKS#11 DLL).
+Designed to sign files using a GET request.
+Creates a unique hash of a file and uses the Hardware Security Module (HSM) to sign the hash for integrity purposes.
+This ensures that the file has not been tampered with thus validating the integrity of its contents.

 Requesting a signature